topher515/crawlit/README.markdown

 - Sometimes SSL requests break for unknown reasons
 - the # of `inprogress` crawls is sometimes `n+1` where `n` is the true number of crawls

+### Planned Improvements
+- Currently every new instance of Crawlit runs a webserver and a crawler; ideally this functionality would be separated into two complimentary pieces which could be spun up or down depending on need.